STXT - Semantic Text

 # This is also normal text

-# This is a comment
+# This one is a comment

 # This is also a comment

-Here the node text continues
+Here the text of the node continues

 10. Whitespace normalization